Tangent Space Excitation Ansatz for Quantum Circuits

-Classically, with intense developments over the last three decades, significant achievements have been realized in many-body physics using tensor network methods~\cite{Schollwock2011,Orus2019,Cirac2021}.
-Originally developed for ground states, tensor networks have also shown their power in real time evolution, finite temperature and non-equilibrium dynamics.
-Notably, with locality-based tangent space method, a tensor network generalization of the single mode approximation (SMA)~\cite{Girvin1986,Arovas1988}, low energy excitation spectrum can be accurately computed in both one dimension (1D)~\cite{Ostlund1995,Haegeman2012} and two dimensions (2D)~\cite{Vanderstraeten2019a,Chi2022,Ponsioen2023b,Tu2024}.
-Given the structural similarity between tensor networks and quantum circuits, this suggests that a new excitation ansatz based on locality of quantum many-body system may be possible for quantum computers.
-Here, leveraging on the tangent space in tensor networks, we propose an excitation ansatz for quantum circuits and demonstrate its low overhead and broad applicability for quantum many-body systems.
+Classically, with rapid progress in the last three decades, significant achievements have been realized in many-body physics using tensor network methods~\cite{Schollwock2011,Orus2019,Cirac2021}.
+Notably, with locality-based tangent space method, a generalization of the single mode approximation (SMA)~\cite{Feynman1954,Girvin1986,Arovas1988}, low energy excitation spectrum can be approached with matrix product state (MPS) for one dimension (1D)~\cite{Ostlund1995,Haegeman2012} and projected entangled-pair state (PEPS) for two dimensions (2D)~\cite{Vanderstraeten2019a,Chi2022,Ponsioen2023b,Tu2024}.
+However, the latter is limited to small bond dimension, due to intrinsic high computational cost.
+Given the structural similarity between tensor networks and quantum circuits, a new excitation ansatz based on locality may be possible for quantum computers, avoiding the classical computational cost.
+Yet, local entanglement degrees of freedom are not manifest in quantum circuits, making a simple adaption of excitation ansatz in MPS and PEPS unfeasible.
+Here, leveraging on the concept of tangent space, we propose an excitation ansatz for quantum circuits with distinct mechanism than that in MPS and PEPS, and demonstrate its broad applicability for quantum many-body systems.
+Targeting $O(N)$ excited states for $N$-qubit system, the measurement cost is at most quadratic in circuit depth and systems size, making it appealing to reach a few tens of qubits on current experimental platforms~\cite{Will2025}.